aham-oudeis/Training/launch_school/RB130-Foundations-more-topics/Notes/blocks.md

 That means, in addition to creating their own scope, blocks retain a memory of the environment where they are created.

-These blocks are created in the main scope, but executed from inside the method invocation.
+These blocks are created in the main scope, but executed from inside the method invocation with the `yield` keyword.
 But if the method invocation is not designed to execute the block, then the code inside the block is not executed, even though it is created and passed to the method.

 ```ruby
 name = "Grace"